codingbbq/codingbbq.github.io/_posts/2019-04-01-Monday-fun-on-Hackerrank.markdown

 [Problem statement](https://www.hackerrank.com/challenges/strong-password/problem)

 Unfortunately, I spent 10 hackos in this problem to figure out certain test fails, but it was worth the learning.
-I used Javascript regular expressions and learned quite a few concepts.
+I used JavaScript regular expressions and learned quite a few concepts.

 ```javascript